-Psychological and Behavioural Sciences (PBS) provides the opportunity to study all aspects of psychology ranging, for example, from social relations to neurological processes; or from how a child develops emotionally and intellectually to how someone may suffer from the loss of psychological functions due to illness, age, or accident.
+Psychological and Behavioural Sciences (PBS) provides the opportunity to study all aspects of psychology, from Social Relations to Neurological Processes; or from how a child develops emotionally and intellectually to how someone may suffer from the loss of psychological functions due to illness, age, or accident.

 Applicants for this course need not have studied psychology before.
 Learning the subject requires the ability to analyse and understand theories which have their roots in a broad range of subjects in the humanities and sciences.
 An education which has developed this intellectual flexibility and a passion for the subject matter is what is required.

 Psychology shares considerable overlap with disciplines such as anthropology, biological sciences, computer science, economics, linguistics, philosophy, sociology, and many others.
-It is also of great value in many application areas ranging, for example, from traditional clinical concerns to the design of new technologies, or from how we can best educate ourselves to the workings of the economy or criminality.
+It is also of great value in many application areas, for example, traditional clinical concerns; the design of new technologies; criminality; and how we can best educate ourselves to the workings of the economy.

 While there are a small number of compulsory psychology papers, you will have plenty of choice with options such as the development of social behaviour, psychopathology, cognitive psychology, language, brain mechanisms, gender, family relationships and influences, personality, and group social behaviour.
-Research projects and a dissertation also enable you to study in greater depth the topics that interest you most.
+A research projects or dissertation in third year enables you to study certain topics in greater depth.

-You will be taught by lecturers and researchers of international excellence in the subject of psychology, as well as staff in the fields of biological and social anthropology, history and philosophy of science, criminology, sociology and education.
-Seminar programmes throughout the year offer regular talks from guest speakers.
+You will be taught by lecturers and researchers of international excellence in the subject of psychology, as well as staff in the fields of biological and social anthropology, history and philosophy of science, criminology, sociology and education, should you choose optional papers in these subjects.
+Seminar programmes throughout the year offer talks from guest speakers.
 In addition to this academic expertise, you will have access to extensive library and computing facilities.

 As you progress through each year, you have more opportunity to specialise, and to undertake larger, research-based pieces of work.
-A diagram outlining the course is shown here, and more information can be found on the course website.
+A diagram of the course structure and more information can be found on Psychological and Behavioural Sciences website.

-It is also possible for candidates to combine psychology with papers from subjects such as archaeology, computer science, linguistics, neuroscience, and philosophy.
+It is also possible for candidates to combine psychology with papers from subjects such as Archaeology, Mathematical Biology, Neuroscience, and Philosophy.

 The College library currently has nearly 400 psychology titles, and this collection is being continually expanded and updated.
 The librarian schedules library tours in the first week of term to show you how to get the most out the resources available to you.

-At Magdalene we aim to make two or three offers in PBS each year, and we usually receive about four or five applications per place.
+At Magdalene we normally aim to make three or four offers in PBS each year, and in recent years we have received between four and six applications per place.